GilianPonte/gilianponte.github.io/_posts/2017-10-16-scraping_with_R.md

 }
 ```

 The ```nrow``` function counts the number of rows in our data frame with unique product numbers (i.e., EAN or UPC).
-Therefore, the loop will start with the first EAN (row number one) in our data frame and end when it has used the last EAN in our scraper.
+The loop will start with the first EAN (row number one) in our data frame and end when it has used the last EAN in our scraper.

 ## Inside the loop